Texas GOP Lt. Gov. Patrick offered $25,000 for election-fraud tips. The first payout was for a Republican’s illegal vote.

 After Patrick announced that he had set aside $1 million to pay $25,000-plus bounties to individuals whose tips of voter fraud led to convictions, some tipsters — including Frank — complained that Patrick offered no clear way to apply for a reward, the Morning News reported.
 At that point, Thurman had not been convicted and Frank was not eligible.

-But in September, Thurman pleaded guilty to a charge of repeat voting, a felony for which he was sentenced to three years probation and was barred from voting for four years, the Inquirer reported.
+But in September, Thurman pleaded guilty to a charge of repeat voting, a felony for which he was sentenced to three years of probation and was barred from voting for four years, the Inquirer reported.
 And, after inquiries from Frank and the Morning News, Allen Blakemore, a spokesman for Patrick, said Frank could apply directly through him.
 When Frank did, “Texans for Dan Patrick” sent Frank a $25,000 check, which Frank previously told the Morning News he might put toward buying a house.

 Blakemore confirmed to WBAP that Frank’s reward has been the only one so far, although Frank received the minimum amount.
 A top-dollar reward could go to “somebody who uncovers a ring of people, or somebody who is involved in multiple ballots being cast,” Blakemore told WBAP.